-Prostate cancer treatments can make it difficult to get an erection.
-Find out why this and which treatments can help.
+Certain prostate cancer treatments can make it difficult to get and keep an erection.
+Find out why this happens and which treatments can help.

 Surgery to remove the prostate gland (radical prostatectomy) can cause erection problems.
 Nerve sparing surgery can help lower the risk of this.
 But not everyone is suitable for this type of surgery.
 Nerve sparing surgery means that your surgeon is able to remove your cancer without cutting or damaging the nerves that run alongside the prostate gland.

 Some men will get back their ability to have erections.
 But this can take time.
 It may take anything between 3 months to 3 years to get back your erections after a radical prostatectomy.
 You might always need help to get an erection.

 Hormone therapy lowers the amount of testosterone in the body and this affects your ability to have and maintain an erection.
 If you stop the injections or tablets, the erections may improve.

 Radiotherapy to the prostate has a more delayed effect.
 Men can develop erection problems up to 2 years after finishing treatment.